skyvers/skyve-dev-guide/_pages/internationalisation.md

 ### Local language support

-You can use UTF-8 characters for display attributes in Skyve metadata
+You can use UTF-8 characters for display attributes in Skyve metadata.

 ![Local language support](../assets/images/internationalisation/local-language.png "Local language support")